 - Dom Robert is a well-known tapestry artist of the 20th century.
 The key theme of his work is Nature as it emerged from the hands of the Creator of the world.
 There are frequent representations of vegetation and flowers in his work.

-- He was a friend of Jean Cocteau, entered En Calcat Abbey in 1930.
+- He entered En Calcat Abbey in 1930.
 After 10 years spent at Buckfast Abbey in England, he went back to En Calcat.
 It was then that he started to produce works of art.

 - Brochure on the tapestry (published on the centenary of Dom Robert’s birthday in 2007) Available from the reception of Notre Dame de France and from Amazon.co.uk (English and French edition)

 Georges-Laurent Saupique (1889-1961) | Bas relief carving: Our Lady of Mercy 1953